Sao Lourenco do Barrocal

 Breakfast sports a buffet of local delicacies as well as made-to-order hot items; lunch and dinner offer a variety of field to fork dishes.
 A shop, spa, fitness studio and swimming pool can also be found on the estate.

-Bikes and horses take you around the farm, try an idyllic hike with a picnic, stargaze at the nearby Dark Sky Reserve or soar in a hot air balloon, go wine tasting, see archaeological sites, Roman ruins and medieval towns at your doorstep.
+Bikes and horses take you around the farm, try an idyllic hike with a picnic, stargaze in the Dark Sky Reserve or soar in a hot air balloon, go wine tasting, see archaeological sites, Roman ruins and medieval towns at your doorstep.

 Location & Directions